 - Frappato comes from the Italian island of Sicily.
 It’s an important ingredient in fruity Cerasuolo di Vittoria blends.
 You can also find pure Frappato wines of excellent quality.

 - Gamay is popular in Beaujolais, a French region adjacent to Burgundy.
 Gamay wines such as Moulin à Vent or Morgon taste similar to Pinot Noir.
 Actually, there is a tradition of blending Pinot Noir and Gamay in Switzerland, where vintners cultivate these grapes as well.

 - Other low-tannin varietals are Schiava (also called Vernatsch), Dolcetto, and Etna Rosso.
 All of them are from Italy.

-As you have read, tannins are an essential component of wine and contribute significantly to the drinking experience.
-With the information in this article, you are not only able to understand the effect of tannins.
+Tannins are an essential component of wine and contribute significantly to the drinking experience.
+With the information in this article, you are not only able to understand their effect on wine.
 You are also capable of finding new wines that match your personal preferences in terms of astringency.